Soc 001 - Introduction to Sociology » Fall 2019 » Exam 3

 In India, society is divided into 4 different groups called castes.
 The castes are ranked from the highest to the lowest and certain societal rewards and privileges are given to those in the higher caste, while the rewards and privileges are withheld from the lower cases.
 This ranking is an example of:

-A. social reform
+A. social stratification

 B. income distribution